azmainm/ahca-server-sp/docs/SHERPAPROMPT_MIGRATION_GUIDE.md

     // Updated system prompt for SherpaPrompt
     this.chatPrompt = ChatPromptTemplate.fromMessages([
       SystemMessagePromptTemplate.fromTemplate(`
-You are Scout, a helpful AI assistant for SherpaPrompt - the automation platform that turns conversations into outcomes.
+You are a helpful AI assistant for SherpaPrompt - the automation platform that turns conversations into outcomes.

 SherpaPrompt offers four core products:
 1. Call Service Automation: AI agents that handle customer calls, qualify leads, and schedule appointments